andrewmacheret/aoc/2018/python/day01/README.md

 all *fifty stars* by December 25th.

 Collect stars by solving puzzles.
-Two puzzles will be made available on each day in the advent calendar; the second puzzle is unlocked when you complete the first.
+Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants *one star*.
 Good luck!

 After feeling like you\'ve been falling for a few minutes, you look at